stoffel-brian/Final_Project/README.md

 The blue bar graph indicates the ratings for each restaurant.
 The colored bubbles are sized in relation to the price point of each restaurant.
 (Example: the bigger the bubble the more expensive the restaurant.
 Bleu Duck is the most expensive restaurant.)

-Cameo and Bleu Duck both have an overall rating of 4.6 which are the two highest rated restaurants within 1 mile walking distance to SMH.
+Cameo and Bleu Duck both have an overall rating of 4.6 which are the two highest rated restaurants within a reasonable walking distance to SMH.

 ![Tableau dashboard](https://github.com/stoffel-brian/Final_Project/blob/main/Resources/Screenshot%20of%20Data%20Night%20Dashboard.PNG)